Patchouli is quite a polarizing fragrance – many people seem to either love it or hate it.

-Patchouli is most often associated with the woody fragrance family because of its robust, earthy character, but it’s used to create stunning oriental, fougère, and chypre fragrances as well.
+Patchouli is most often associated with the woody fragrance family because of its robust, earthy character, but it’s used to create stunning ambery, fougère, and chypre fragrances as well.

 As a standalone note, most would agree that patchouli mainly smells earthy and musky.
 Those that enjoy it usually do because of the nuanced spicy, sweet, and woody notes, which lends elegance and character to this exotic scent.

 Those that don’t enjoy patchouli find the earthiness unpleasantly overpowering to their senses, resulting in comparisons to the smell of cold basement, wet dog, or unbathed hippie.
 Granted, what they’re smelling is usually cheap or low-quality patchouli.

 Objectively, the smell of patchouli can be summed up as:

 A great patchouli essential oil smells like walking barefoot through a luscious forest after heavy rain.
 You get a heavy whiff of the damp earth beneath you, followed by a hint of sweet and herbal freshness from the vibrant woods and greenery around you.

 Patchouli makes a versatile base note that pairs well with so many different scents, including citrusy notes like bergamot, floral notes like lavender and geranium, and other woodsy notes like sandalwood and vetiver.

 When used in the right amount (less is more), it adds elegance, sophistication, and depth to many blends.
 Some examples of popular patchouli fragrances include:

 - La Collection Couturier Parfumeur Patchouli Imperial by Dior